๐Ÿ“ข Important Update: We’ve moved to a new organization and package name! Read about the changes โ†’

 ngrok http 3000

-Now connect your AI assistant to the server.
+Now connect your AI assistant to the server using the ngrok URL you copied.

 For Claude.ai:

-In Claude’s web interface, go to Settings → Connectors → Add custom connector, then paste your ngrok URL (the https://abc123.ngrok.io from Step 2).
+In Claude’s web interface, go to Settings โ†’ Connectors โ†’ Add custom connector, then paste your ngrok URL.

 Full tutorial: Getting Started with Custom Connectors